Sakyawira/Steering-Behaviours/README.md

 ## Flock

-The goal of the 'Flock' behaviour is to make the vehicles moves as a group.
+The goal of the 'Flock' behaviour is to make the vehicles move as a group.
 We want them to not crash with each other, but we also don't want them to be too far from each other.
 Lastly, we want them to move towards the same general direction,

 <img src="https://github.com/Sakyawira/Steering-Behaviours/blob/main/gifs/flock.gif?raw=true" width="360" height="360"/>

 Flocking contains three simple steering behaviours:
 1. Separation: it calculates the amount of velocity each vehicle needs to stay away from other vehicles and set it as your desired vector.
 This velocity is the average of all the desired vector towards a point between each vehicle with another.
 It calculates that point by getting the vector from a vehicle that points away from another vehicle and then weighted that vector by dividing it by